luminarycloud/modulus/examples/cfd/external_aerodynamics/xaeronet/README.md

    solids.
 Those should be combined into a single solid to properly generate a surface point cloud using the Modulus Tesselated geometry module.

-5. Run `preprocessing.py`.
+5. Run `preprocessor.py`.
 This will prepare and save the partitioned graphs.

-6. Create a `partitions_validation` folder, and move the samples you wish to use for validation to that folder.
+6. Create a `partitions_validation` folder, and move the samples you wish to use for validation to that folder. `split_training_set.py` can be used to do it for you.

 7. Run `compute_stats.py` to compute the global mean and standard deviation from the training samples.